PetarGjorgievski94/MyCITool/README.md

 This version was designed to work with a single repository: https://github.com/guyyosan/python-cherry-container

 So, in order to execute it, copy this repository link and provide it as input to the tool.
+Provide your branch in order for the tool to pull the latest code and use it to test.
 It is developed as a proof of concept and is relatively simple.
 The input can be further parametrized and built upon.